Sam-R/laravel-docker-dev/readme.md

 download, git clone or get the docker files to your local machine somehow and go into the directory.

-run `composer create-project --prefer-dist laravel/laravel src` to create a new Laravel project in the `src` directory
+run `composer create-project --prefer-dist laravel/laravel src` to create a new Laravel project in the `src` directory. **NOTE** files must be owned by the user ID `1000` in this setup.
+You may need to change ownership manually.
+If you're on a multi-user system this may not be a good repository for you!

 I am using Laravel 6.x and need to edit settings in my `.env` file to match `docker-compose.yml`.
 I change the following settings: